Sarah Ennis

 Sarah Ennis (born 13 March 1975) is an Irish eventing rider.
 Representing Ireland, she has competed at two editions of World Equestrian Games (in 2014 and 2018).
 Her best achievements came at the 2018 edition of the Games, held in Tryon, North Carolina, where she won a silver medal with an Irish team and placed 5th individually.

-Ennis has also competed at two European Chamopionships.
+Ennis has also competed at two European Championships.
 Her best achievements at the European level came in 2017, when she placed 4th with an Irish team and achieved 7th place individually.

+Ennis competed at the 2020 Summer Olympics in Tokyo, and was selected by the Irish equestrian federation to compete at the 2024 Summer Olympics in Paris to represent the Irish team.
+After cross country, Ennis withdrew Action Lady prior to the horse inspection on show jumping day.